-1. The bill has been rigorously examined by the Financial Services Committee.
-For the last two sessions, Chair Murphy of the Financial Services Committee has led a rigorous negotiation process among bill stakeholders, in which advocates compromised on their initial proposal, committee staff spent copious time analyzing the bill, and the debt collection industry was brought to the table to give their perspective.
+- 1. The bill has been rigorously examined by the Financial Services Committee.
+For the last three sessions, Chair Murphy of the Financial Services Committee has led a rigorous negotiation process among bill stakeholders, in which advocates compromised on their initial proposal, committee staff spent copious time analyzing the bill, and the debt collection industry was brought to the table to give their perspective.
 The bill was thoroughly vetted, and the Financial Services Committee determined that it was worthy to move forward.
-Through these negotiations, all opposition to the bill has been withdrawn.

-2. There is broad support for the bill.
-The Senate has passed a version of the DCFA twice and 46 Representatives sponsored the DCFA or its inclusion as an amendment in the economic development bill last session.
-Fifty groups representing many constituencies ranging from the Massachusetts AFL-CIO to the United Way of Massachusetts Bay and Merrimack Valley to the Massachusetts Association for Community Action (MASSCAP), support its passage.
+Through these negotiations, all opposition to the bill has been withdrawn. - 2.
+There is broad support for the bill.
+There is broad support for the bill.
+The Senate has passed a version of the DCFA three times and 46 Representatives sponsored the DCFA or its inclusion as an amendment in the economic development bill in a previous session.
+Fifty groups representing many constituencies ranging from the Massachusetts AFL-CIO to the United Way of Massachusetts Bay and Merrimack Valley to the Massachusetts Association for Community Action (MASSCAP), have supported its passage.
 This is because residents and businesses from across the Commonwealth will be positively impacted by the passage of this legislation.